-The Annual Conference on clinical research for the treatment of Huntington's disease will tale place on December 3, 2021.
+The Annual Conference on clinical research for the treatment of Huntington's disease took place on December 3, 2021.

-Representatives of pharmaceutical companies with investigational molecules will tell us what they have learned from previous studies and where they are today.
-As always, patients and researchers will also be there to ask and receive questions.
+Representatives of pharmaceutical companies with investigational molecules told us what they have learned from previous studies and where they are today.
+As always, patients and researchers were given the possibility to interact.

-The Conference will take place online on the Rafiky platform.
+The Conference took place online on the Rafiky platform.

-Simultaneous Italian/English and vice versa translation will be provided.
+Simultaneous Italian/English and vice versa translation was provided.

-Registration: Registration is requested in order to participate.
-All registered people will receive via email, a few days before, the link to follow the conference.
+Registration: Registration is always requested in order to participate.
+All registered people received via email, a few days before, the link to attend the conference.

 Michael Hayden - Prilenia Therapeutics